 To always have that ace up your sleeve, consider enhancing your skillset before stepping into uncharted waters.

 Analysis techniques, economics, accounting, or a degree closely linked to the product/service you plan to sell would be monumental to how you make your first sales pitch and the number of clients you attract.
+Get yourself prepared to present your basic plan using company startup plan templates.

 Perhaps a degree in Data Analytics or, more popularly, an MBA be your locomotive to success, so have some accredited MBA schools narrowed down.